reefab/Projo/README.md

 A server and mobile web app I made to control my video projector without a remote.

+I can now switch the projector on/off, navigate the menu and blank the screen using my phone.

 My current setup is a [Benq W1070](http://www.benq.com/product/projector/w1070/) projector that is linked to a [TP-Link TL-MR3020](http://wiki.openwrt.org/toh/tp-link/tl-mr3020) wireless device via